sdziallas/comp55/docs/labs/GitTips.md

     If it won't let you, continue the pull and merge.

-5. If you're having issues with the repository, you can always reset your folder to match what the latest version is.
+5. If you're having issues with the repository, you can always reset your folder to match the latest version.
    To do this,
    right-click on the project,
    then select ***Team->Reset….***
-   Make sure to select the remote version or the local version of the repository you want to switch to, and then select a hard reset, which will attempt to replace your entire folder contents wit what is in that version.
+   Make sure to select the remote version or the local version of the repository you want to switch to, and then select a hard reset, which will attempt to replace your entire folder contents with what is in that version.
    Know that if you do a hard reset, you will lose any changes you made, so only do this as a last resort or if you haven't made changes and just want the latest part.